 In [7], 2 and 4-symmetry direction fields are used to steer synthesizing using 2 and 4-symmetry texture samples.

-Zelinka and Garland [24] steer their texture generation method using a direction field defined as the gradient of a fair Morse function (it has the same singular points as the function).
+[24] steer their texture generation method using a direction field defined as the gradient of a fair Morse function (it has the same singular points as the function).
 Based on the study of the Morse complex of smooth harmonic functions [25], this allows a user-controllable number and configuration of singularities.
 The gradient of the harmonic function is a direction field.
-The first work on computer-generated Celtic knot was introduced by Kaplan and Cohen in [26].
-Zhou et al. [27] introduce mesh quilting method for geometric texture synthesis through local stitching and deformation.
+The first work on computer generated Celtic knot was introduced by Kaplan and Cohen in [26].
+[27] introduces mesh quilting method for geometric texture synthesis through local stitching and deformation.
 Our method for constructing Celtic knots on surfaces is a global method without partitioning the surface and stitching the texture patches.